English Spanish

 • Ensures that all required notices are provided to the patient or patient’s legal representative timely and in compliance with regulations.
 These include, but are not limited to: Home Health Advance Benefit Notices (HHABN) and Notices of Medicare Non-Coverage (NOMNC).

-• Meets or exceeds LMVNA productivity expectations.
+• Meets LMVNA productivity expectations.

 • Works weekends and holiday rotations as assigned.